ketch/HyperPython/README.md

 - Matplotlib
 - Clawpack >=5.1

-The last four can all be installed using pip.
+The last four can all be installed using pip:

+    pip install ipython
+    pip install numpy
+    pip install matplotlib
+    pip install clawpack

 To start the course, do

     cd HyperPython/lessons
     ipython notebook